Content marketing is a valuable marketing strategy that virtually any company can benefit from.

-To create one, first think about how your content strategy will help your marketing department in the following ways:
+To create one, first, think about how your content strategy will help your marketing department in the following ways:

-- Match content goals with buyer needs: How does your content help your customers?
+- Match content goals with buyer need: How does your content help your customers?
 Does it address their concerns?
 Not keeping your audience in mind is detrimental to your overall strategy, so it’s necessary to remember what will be most helpful to them.